appcanary/blog/source/articles/2017-01-16-ports-can-yourself.html.markdown

 By default, nmap will scan the top 1000 most common ports.
 You can specify a specific ports or a range with `-p`, i.e. `nmap -p22` will scan only port 22, and `nmap -p400-500` will scan ports 400 through 500. `nmap -p-` will scan the complete port range (1-65535).

-## Portscan yourself
+## Port scan yourself

-You should be regularly portscanning yourself to make sure you don't have anything listening that shouldn't be.
+You should be regularly port scanning yourself to make sure you don't have anything listening that shouldn't be.
 Run nmap against your servers, and make sure that only the ports you expect are open.
 To make it easier, here's a script to do it for you.
 This will run nmap, compare the output with predefined ports, and ping you on Slack if there's a mismatch.
 Run it on a cron job to always be sure nothing extra is listening

 <script src="https://gist.github.com/mveytsman/7a3366e69401fae6e9a4f9eaf0d3f9b1.js"></script>